Jesse-Yan/Matrix_Calculator/README.md

 program functions as a calculator that support Matrix calculations supports pirorty calculation.
 Matrixs and calculation can be read from json files for computing result.

+#### !Mark! to open .json file, click menu then click open.(save is not aviable now) Please see SimpleData.json for the sample format.

+#### Warning, If code in ateam.zip won't run, please check CS400_final_project.zip

 ## Code Organization
 UW-madison default setup.
 program are base on stack, 2D array, Arraylist, and other combination of data structure.